run-ai/docs/saas/train-models-using-training/distributed-training/distributed-training-models.md

           * **PreferNoSchedule** - The control plane will try to avoid placing a pod that does not tolerate the taint on the node, but it is not guaranteed.
           * **Any** - All effects above match.
     * Optional: Set topology to let the workload be scheduled on nodes with a matching topology.
 Topology lets the workload to be scheduled on nodes within the same region, zone, placement group or any other topology you define.
+      {% hint style="info" %}
+      Setting topology is disabled, by default.
+If you cannot see Topology in the menu, then it must be enabled by your Administrator, under **General Settings** → Workloads → Topology
+      {% endhint %}
       * Click **+TOPOLOGY**&#x20;
       * Enter a **key**&#x20;
       * Select the operator&#x20;